 Albert Einstein was one of the brilliant minds that ever lived on this planet.
 He was a great physician, but Einstein also influenced many other fields.
 It’s not an exaggeration to state that he influenced the mankind’s history.
 He died before web design came into stage and, unfortunately for the design community, his discoveries didn’t have any applications in this domain.
 He said that “imagination is more important than knowledge” and undoubtedly, he was right again.
 A part of the design community doesn’t agree with this statement, but thinking deeper, it proves to be valid.

 It is not an easy job to understand an artist’s portfolio.
 There are artists that need portfolios, therefore, there is no any web designer who would allow himself the luxury of ignoring this market segment.
 In the next lines, we will present our approach to designing an artist’s portfolio.
-We don’t state that it is the best solution, but we do believe it may help a designer to create a brilliant portfolio.
+We don’t state that it is the best solution, but we do believe it may help a designer to get the understanding of how to make an artist’s portfolio website.

 We have identified two major solutions when dealing with an artist’s portfolio – the designer and the artist should choose which path to follow: